 Resizing with Paintshop Pro

-When you work on a graphics project, it is likely that you will have to adjust the size of some images to match the overall end result.
+When you work on a graphics project, you might need to adjust the size of some images.
 There are different ways you can resize and which way you will choose might depend on various elements.

 Using the resize command